dart-archive/www.dartlang.org/src/site/effective-dart/usage/index.markdown

 </div>

 At the same time, this can be taken too far.
-If you are chaining or nesting several higher-order methods, it may be clearer to just write a chunk of imperative code.
+If you are chaining or nesting many higher-order methods, it may be clearer to write a chunk of imperative code.

 ### AVOID using `Iterable.forEach()` with a function literal.
 {:.no_toc}